 BYOD device specifications

-Download the specification sheet (PDF, 740KB) for help when selecting a device for your student.
+Download the technology specifications for help when selecting a device for your student.

 School IT support and the BYOD program

 An integral part of the BYOD program is the onsite support offered by the school IT support team.
 School technicians will perform standard checks and tests on BYOD equipment.
 This may depend on vendor warranty terms and conditions but the team will help in any way they can.